“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 Go to bed, sister.
 Get some sleep.
 Wake up with a clear head and a rested heart.
 Then decide how you’re going to resolve your fight.

-At my bridal shower and several others I’ve attended, there have been guest books of some sort (actual books, picture frame mattes, paper hearts later made into framed collages, recipe cards on which we wrote ingredients for a healthy marriage . . . the Pinterest-inspired list goes on) where we’re asked to leave advice for the bride and groom.
+At my bridal shower and several others I’ve attended, there have been guest books of some sort where we’re asked to leave advice for the bride and groom.
 Invariably, someone writes, “Don’t go to bed angry!”
-This trope usually comes from one of two types of married women: she who has been married for 35+ years, and she who has been married less than two.
+This trope usually comes from one of two types of married women:

-In other words, this triteness comes from women who have weathered the toughest parts of marriage and have likely forgotten how difficult it can be to live the daily grind of work, raising kids, making time for your spouse, and then be expected to talk it out when really, you want to curl up in bed with Netflix or a celebrity magazine and not think too hard.
+She Who Has Been Married For 35+ Years, who has weathered the toughest parts of marriage, and who has likely forgotten how difficult it can be to live the daily grind of work, raise kids, make time for your spouse, and then be expected to talk out problems.
+No thank you; I really just want to curl up in bed with Netflix or a celebrity magazine and not think too hard tonight.
+Enjoy your 8 hours of uninterrupted sleep and your talking toy-free house.

 I can’t count how many times Husband and I fought after the sun went down our first couple of years married, and went to bed angry instead of arguing until

 one of us caved we worked it out.
-Why did we choose that time of day to hash things out?
+Why did we choose evenings to hash things out?
 Simple: It’s when we we both home from work and weren’t occupied with entertaining friends, exercising or cooking dinner.

 I’m not advocating that you cherry-pick of which parts of the Bible to follow and which ones to throw out.
 Not at all.